Our tips for better breast health will make you look – and feel – great!

 Here’s a new one for you: given that dyes used in clothing tend to come out in the wash and fade, why wouldn’t they also come out on your skin when you sweat?
 This is the concern that Su Dodds, of FROM Clothing, based a business on.
 After watching Greenpeace’s Toxic Threads campaign for some time, she became concerned with the probability that dye from our clothing could be seeping into our pores – especially from sports bras, which sit close to the lymph nodes and interact with loads of sweat.

 Greenpeace has indeed researched this issue and found high levels of cancer-causing phthalates in four garments tested, while nonylphenol ethoxylates (NPEs) were found in 89 garments (63 percent of those tested).
 These chemicals are definitely dumped into our waterways, both during the production process and when we wash them, but whether or not they can seep into our skin from our clothing has yet to be determined.

 3. Treat Cracked or Sore Nipples Naturally

-Some women experience saggy breasts, which is linked to the skin stretching.
-If you haven’t helped the production of collagen or it is naturally lower, you will find that the skin’s elasticity is poor.
-When the skin stretches, it should bounce back like an elastic band, but if it’s been stretched too far, it won’t return to the old shape and will remain saggy.
+Some women experience saggy breasts, which is due to the skin stretching and collagen levels lowering over time.
 You can help to tone up and repair some of the skin with a breast firming cream – but again, as this is a delicate area with thin skin, full of lymph glands, an all natural cream, like this one by Dr Organic, is best.
 Alternatively, French women swear by blasting their breasts with cold water at the end of a shower.
 It’s worth a try!

 5. Rethink Breast Implants